Plastic Pollution: Video Listening, Discussion and Research Activity 2

 The file size was too big, so I have to split them into separate documents, but

-I have grouped them so that the first activity (with videos 1 and 2) is about plastic and the sea, and the second activity (with videos 3 and 4) is about plastic and packaging etc.
+I have grouped them so that the first page (with videos 1 and 2) is about plastic and the sea, and the second page (with videos 3 and 4) is about plastic and packaging etc.

 -Students could watch and answer just two (or even one) videos, and discuss/check with a partner who watched the same.
 Then, they could explain what they watched and learned to a new partner/pair who didnt watch the same videos.